 About the Director, Sarah L. Smith:

-Sarah is one of the original organizers for the Matariki Festival NY facilitating annual programming on a volunteer basis since 2008.
+Sarah is one of the original volunteer organizers for the Matariki Festival NY facilitating annual programming since 2008.

 Sarah is of Māori heritage with ancestry to Ngāti Kuri, Te Rarawa, Ngāti Hine, Ngāti Kahu, Ngāti Rehia, Ngā Puhi and Te Aupōuri.
 Currently writing a Master's thesis on Māori Development she has a double major degree in Political Science and Women's Studies graduating with honors from CUNY's Hunter College, a first for her tribe.
 She grew up in South Auckland and represented New Zealand's national karate team competing at the Women's World Cup in Fukuoka and medalling at the Oceania Championships in 1993-1994.
-She lives between New York City and New Zealand while raising three young children.
+She lives between New York City and New Zealand with her husband and three young children.

 About the background image: the Southern Cross appearing above Times Square - a modified version of the original kindly provided by Planet Three Sixty